[Updated March 15, 2021]

 Dukes Creek Falls

-Dukes Creek Falls is a trio of beautiful waterfalls located just north of Helen, Georgia, in the heart of the Blue Ridge Mountains.
+Dukes Creek Falls is a trio of beautiful waterfalls located just north of Helen, in the heart of North Georgia’s Blue Ridge region.

 The hike to the falls departs at the Dukes Creek trailhead, where you can catch an excellent view of Yonah Mountain before embarking on your adventure.